Ricardo Horta

 Ricardo Jorge da Luz Horta ([ʁiˈkaɾðuˈɔɾtɐ]; born 15 September 1994) is a Portuguese professional footballer who plays as a right winger for Primeira Liga club Braga and the Portugal national team.

-He spent most of his career with Braga after coming through Benfica's youth academy, playing more than 300 games for the former and scoring a club record 105 goals while winning the 2020–21 Taça de Portugal and the 2019–20 Taça da Liga.
+He spent most of his career with Braga after coming through Benfica's youth academy, playing more than 400 games for the former and scoring a club record 143 goals while winning the 2020–21 Taça de Portugal and two Taça da Liga.
 In the Primeira Liga, he also represented Vitória de Setúbal, and spent two years with Málaga in La Liga.

 Horta finished second with Portugal at the 2015 European Under-21 Championship, also being an international at various youth levels.
 He made his debut with the full side in 2014, being selected for the 2022 World Cup.

 Club career

 Vitória Setúbal

 Born in Sobreda, Almada, Horta joined Vitória de Setúbal's youth ranks in 2011, signing from Benfica.
 On 7 April 2013, he made his first-team and Primeira Liga debut, coming on as a second-half substitute for Cristiano in a 2–1 away loss against Rio Ave.
 He finished the campaign with six games, all from the bench.

 On 9 December 2013, Horta scored his first professional goal, the game's only against Académica de Coimbra.
 He was a regular starter in his second season, playing 28 matches and scoring seven times.